 Chandrakanth Pandit, who was keeping wickets for India in that game claimed in an interview that no one believed Miandad will hit the ball out of the boundary.

 Chetan Sharma delivered a full-toss angling into the leg stump; Miandad was too good to miss out on such a juicy length.
 He swung the bat and connected well enough to clear the boundary comfortably.

-Miandad and Tauseef Ahmed was off and running towards the dressing room with their hands in the air in celebration and screaming with the joy.
+Miandad and Tauseef Ahmed were off and running towards the dressing room with their hands in the air in celebration and screaming with joy.

-Whereas, Indian cricketers were shattered, their chins were down, they didn’t know what to do.
+On the other hand, Indian cricketers were shattered, their chins were down, their blood was soaked, they didn’t know what to do.
 Pandit said, “And then we all felt a sort of blackout.
 It was like a funeral in the dressing room afterwards.
 Chetan was on the floor.
 None of us knew what to do for nearly an hour.
 Nobody looked at anyone; we all just sat with our chins down, thinking about the possibilities.
 We could hear the celebrations outside but it was extremely depressing inside.”

 It is still one of the most memorable victory for Pakistan that inspired a whole generation in the country to play cricket.
 It was Miandad special.
 This will remain as one of the best finishes till eternity.